hoodcodes/hoodcodes.github.io/AWS/devcertblog.md

 These are rough notes which I may use to help create a polished Article series on the topic once I am done.

+**April 14, 2022**

+Today I completed the "Getting Started with .NET on AWS course.

+A practice activity was included, where I:

+- created an IAM user.
+- Installed the AWS Toolkit for Visual Studio (2022).
+- Created my Visual Studio Profile.
+- Created an Amazon RDS database instance using the AWS Explorer in Visual Studio.
+- Worked with a sample VS solution provided by AWS for the exercise, updating the project to use my cloud RDS database instance, and run the solution locally.
+- Created a cloud application by publishing my solution to Elastic Beanstalk using AWS Explorer, and hit the application thru the browser.
+- cleaned up my AWS resources after to minimize expense of resources.

+Nice exercise, hitting quite a few areas.
+Very nice flow with videos and guidance throughout the entire course.
+The quiz at the end was composed of 10 questions, with the need to get 8 right. unlimited retakes, but I got it the first shot.
+Easy questions if you are paying attention to what you are doing.

+A few resources they provided at the end which I will post later.

 **April 13, 2022**

 No effort made today, however I did remove some distractions such as all 'watch later' YT vids unless they are AWS related.